-Murder arrest after fatal shooting
+Murder suspect held trying to board ferry

-A man has been arrested on suspicion of murder after a 22-year-old was found in a car with fatal gunshot wounds.
+A murder suspect was arrested trying to board a ferry in Dover following a fatal shooting in Birmingham.

-The 23-year-old suspect, from Birmingham, was detained as he tried to board a ferry in Dover overnight, West Midlands Police said.
+The 23-year-old, from Birmingham, was detained overnight after a man aged 22 was found in a car with gunshot wounds, West Midlands Police said.

-The male victim was found in Maxwell Avenue, Handsworth, at about 17:00 BST on Tuesday and died at the scene.
+He was discovered in Maxwell Avenue, Handsworth, at about 17:00 BST on Tuesday and died at the scene.

+West Midlands Police force's area had more than double the national average of gun crimes between 2015 and 2016.

 A woman, also aged 23 and from Birmingham, was arrested on suspicion of assisting an offender.

-The pair are in police custody in Kent and will be brought to the West Midlands for questioning.
+The pair are in police custody in Kent and were due to be brought to the West Midlands for questioning.

 Det Insp Warren Hines said: "We have had an overwhelming amount of information from members of the local community which has enabled some really swift progress to be made with this investigation."